AdamBedel/Arden-Vul/README.md

 # House Rules
 ## Character Creation Rules
 The general rules for creating a character in OSE are found on page 14 of the classic player's tome.
-Also see the fillable character sheet PDF.
+The character sheet is on this page as a fillable PDF.
 To create a character, follow the following steps:

   1. Roll 3d6 for each ability score in order, no rearranging or adjusting.
-  2. Choose a class and write down their class features.
+  2. Choose a class from below and write down their class features.
 There are no minimum required scores or Prime Requisites.
   - All "classic" classes are allowed (_Cleric_, _Dwarf_, _Elf_, _Fighter_, _Halfing_, _Magic-User_, _Thief_) as well as the following advanced classes: _Assassin_, _Bard_, and _Goblin_.
   - Class Changes:
-    - _Assassin_: Use a d6 hit die
+    - _Assassin_: Use a d6 hit die instead of a d4
-    - _Bard_: Start with Mythric as a known language.
-Use the _Cleric_ spell list instead of the _Druid_ list if desired at character creation.
+    - _Bard_: Start with Mythric as a language.
+Use the _Cleric_ spell list instead of the _Druid_ list.
-    - _Cleric_: Must choose a god of matching allignment from the "Gods and People of Magae" document
+    - _Cleric_: Must choose a god from the "Gods and People of Magae" document
-    - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps* but gain +1 HP per level
+    - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps*.
+Increase constituion modifier by 1.
-    - _Elf_: Start with Read Magic and 1 player-chosen spell in their spellbook but lose *Detect Secret Doors* ability
+    - _Elf_: Start with a spellbook containing Read Magic and 1 player-chosen spell.
+Lose *Detect Secret Doors*
-    - _Fighter_: Get additional *Fighter Talents* as described in the "fighter_talents" document
+    - _Fighter_: Gain additional *Fighter Talents* as described in the "fighter_talents" document
     - _Goblin_ : Use the _Gnome_ statblock, but use the _Illusionist_ and _Necromancer_ spell lists instead of the normal _Magic-User_ list.
-Start with Read Magic and 1 player-chosen spell in their spellbook.
+Start with a spellbook containing Read Magic and 1 player-chosen spell.
 Lose _Detect Construction Tricks_ and _Speak With Burrowing Mammals_.
-    - _Halfling_: *Inititive Bonus* is changed: a party with a _Halfling_ wins initiative ties, rather than rerolling.
+    - _Halfling_: *Inititive Bonus* is changed since we will use group initiative: a party with a _Halfling_ wins initiative ties, rather than rerolling.
-    - _Magic-User_: Start with Read Magic, 2 random spells, and 1 player-chosen spell in their spellbook.
+    - _Magic-User_: Start with a spellbook containing Read Magic, 2 random spells, and 1 player-chosen spell.
 Can also use _Illusionist_ and _Necromancer_ Spells.
-    - _Thief_: Use a d6 hit die
+    - _Thief_: Use a d6 hit die instead of a d4
   3. Note Ability Score Modifiers:
     - 18: +3
     - 16-17: +2